diefenbach/django-lfs/docs/user/misc/criteria.rst

 to the used operator (see below).

 **Operators**

+Equal
+    The criterion is true if the maximal length is equal to the entered value.

 Less than
     The criterion is true if the maximal length is less than the entered value.